fbpx

 Most of the studies are based on users vs non-users, focus on the ingredients (nitrosamines and nicotine) and animal studies.
 It has concluded that Swedish snus has a number of harmful effects.

 It is considered that it might increase the risk of cancer, particularly of the oesophagus, pancreas, rectum and cancer of the stomach.
 Regular usage may also increase the onset of type 2 diabetes and metabolic syndrome.
-Other risks are alluded to, such as, cardiovascular disease, high blood pressure and an increased risk to pregnant women.

-The use of e-cigarettes in Norway
+Use of E-Cigarettes in Norway

-Another side to the Norway's smoking history is e-cigarettes, electronic handheld devices that run on flavoured oils that are vapourised.
 The user simply inhales the vapour to get their nicotine fix.
 They can be purchased online and from dedicated shops that have started to spring up all over the country.

-And for those wondering about bringing vapes or oils into Norway the next time they visit, there are some restrictions in place.
 On arrival to Norway, EU/EEA citizens can bring a total quantity of one year’s worth of e-cigarette oils or liquids for consumption.
-Non EU/EEA citizens are permitted a total of three months’ worth of e-cigarette products.
+Non-EU/EEA citizens are permitted a total of three months’ worth of e-cigarette products.

-It is also worth noting that at some point in 2020, the Norwegian Directorate of Health have stated that new regulations around e-cigarettes will start.
 But before which, it is not permitted to produce, trade, import e-cigarettes or with nicotine liquids in Norway.
 It is always advisable to check to latest guidelines before travelling.

 About Mathew Paul Gundersen